Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 ## Milestones

-Although agile methods offer a great amount of flexibility, they do require some sort of governance [17].
+Although Agile methods offer a great amount of flexibility, they do require some sort of governance [17].
 For this reason, we introduced some important milestones, which will help us to stay on track.
 We have identified three milestones in the development process, with the last one being much more open ended than the first two.
 These are the following:

 ### Minimum Viable Product